thk2b/autoscroll-react/README.md

 Optional props:

-- `onScroll`: called whenever the list is scrolled.
+- `onScrolled`: called whenever the list is scrolled.
 This is not an event listener.
 - `onScrolledTop`: called when the list is scrolled to the top.
 Pass these props when rendering the wrapped list component.